openhab/openhab-docs/_addons_bindings/zwave/doc/yale/ykfcon_0_0.md

 ### Group 1: Alarm Reports

+Alarm reports are sent out to all devices in the association group

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ## Technical Information